Nilendu/nilendu-readme/README.md

 1. Repeated Outages, Incidents, Customer Escalations - it is a clear sign that as artists we are "not signing our work".
 We are just not proud of what we are shipping.

 2. Cost - I am naturally frugal.
-Perhaps spend more time than needed on just about any line items with $ in it. e.g., (software) cost/unit of product is the single most important metric I track)
+Perhaps spend more time than needed on just about any line items with $ in it. e.g., (software) cost/unit of product is the single most "meta" metric I track.

 3. Not following through - I am working to be more process-oriented. e.g., I do not always write-down ask from others, and implicitly assume you’re agreeing.
 When it’s not there in a few days, I lose a bit of trust in you.
 Entirely my own to fix!